HBRS-SDP/ss24-multi-robot-task-distribution/README.md

 ![Rviz](img/rviz.png)

 ## SM_Module

+Shared Memory Module logs he robot activities and manages the Inventory.
+It integrates with ROS to handle real-time updates and communicate with robots.

+* Inventory Management
+Initialization: Reads shelf and inventory details from a CSV file to set up initial inventory quantities and shelf locations.
+Update: Adjusts inventory levels as robots complete tasks, ensuring the correct number of items is tracked.

+* Robot Activity Logging
+Initialization: Sets up a specified number of robots, each represented by a RobotState object.
+Goal Start: Logs the initiation of tasks by robots, including the details of the shelf and items involved.
+Goal Reach: Logs when a robot reaches its destination.
+Updates the inventory based on the completed task and records detailed activity in a CSV file.

+* Overall Operation
+Setup: Initializes the inventory and robots.
+Configures subscriptions to ROS topics for real-time updates on robot tasks.
+Monitoring: Continuously listens for goal start and reach messages to manage tasks and update logs.
+Logging: Maintains detailed logs of robot activities and inventory changes for tracking and analysis.
+* Documentation covering system architecture, algorithms, and usage guidelines.

 Run the ROS node for shared memory module from the shared_memory package folder.
 ```
 rosrun shared_memory shared_memory.py